Boston Athletic Association ice hockey team: 1924–25

 In November, The Boston Globe reported that Princeton star Howell Van Gerbig would replace Tubber Cronin, who had joined the B.C. hockey team, for the upcoming season.

-During a January 17 game at the Duquesne Gardens, Fort Pitt Hornet Joe Sills struck Boston Athletic Association player Leo Hughes in the eyes with his stick.
+During a January 17 game at the Duquesne Garden, Fort Pitt Hornet Joe Sills struck Boston Athletic Association player Leo Hughes in the eyes with his stick.
 Hughes' right eye was removed as a result, but doctors were able to save his left one.
 On January 20, B.A.A vice president George W. Wightman issued the following statement regarding Hughes' injury: "The governing committee of the Boston Athletic Association...deplores the rough tactics which it believes members of the Pittsburg team were permitted to employ in that game.
 Boston Athletic Association has undertaken to go through the 1924-1925 hockey season, but unless the officials of the United States A.H.A. put an immediate stop to unnecessary or wilful roughing in league hockey, the B.A.A. in the interest of clean sport, will withdraw its team from further league competition and will forthwith resign its membership in the United States Amateur Hockey Association."
 On February 9, the Unicorn played a testimonial game for Hughes against his alma mater, Boston College.
 The Eagles won the game 2–0, which raised $3,100 for Hughes.

 The B.A.A was plagued with injuries throughout the season.
 The only player not to go to the hospital during the season was goaltender Alphonse Lacroix.
 Howell Van Gerbig suffered an injury to his cheek during the same game Hughes lost his eye that doctors recommended he sit out the team's next game against Fort Pitt, which he refused to do.
 Van Gerbig was eventually convinced by his mother to sit out the remainder of the regular season, however he returned for the Eastern championship series against the Hornets.
 Irving Small was knocked unconscious in a game against Berlin when defenseman Bill Sharpe hit him across the face with his stick in retaliation for hooking.